wllacer/dana-cube/docs/tree_api.md

     * Qt.DisplayRole.
 Formats the numeric vector

 #  MonkeyPatch section

-   Definition of synonims of methods of the previous classes, used either for simplicity or compatibility
+   Definition of synonyms of methods of the previous classes, used either for simplicity or compatibility

 * GuideItemModel.len = GuideItemModel.numRecords
 * GuideItem.childCount = GuideItem.rowCount
 * GuideItem.gpi = GuideItem.getPayloadItem
 * GuideItem.spi = GuideItem.setPayloadItem